thomasjin05/Thyroidectomy-simulation/README.md

 ## How To Run

 No installation or build step is required.
+To run locally, follow the steps below.

 ### Option 1: Open Directly